aniketmore311/express-ts-production/README.md

 - run `cd <your project name>`
 - run `npm install`
 - run `cp .env.example .env` and fill values of env variables in `.env` file
+- run `npm run build` to compile typescript to javascript
-- run `npm start` to start in production or
+- run `npm start` to start a single process or
+- run `npm run prod` to run in pm2
 - run `npm run dev` to run in development or
-- run `npm run node` to start a single node process